gitthekid/Sound-Breeder/README.md

 Modeling and Results:
 The Neural Network used in DDSP is mostly imported with the DDSP library.
 However, to describe its architechture nonetheless:
-It is a feed forward neural network with an architechture including two Encoders for pitch (via CREPE, a pre-trained model with fixed weights), and loudness, and one decoder comosed of 2 MLP layers going into a concatenation layer, a GRU layer, a concatenation layer, another MLP layer, into two desne layers that ouput into the additive and subtractive synthesizers.
+It is a feed forward neural network with an architechture including two Encoders for pitch (via CREPE, a pre-trained model with fixed weights), and loudness, and one decoder composed of 2 MLP layers going into a concatenation layer, a GRU layer, a concatenation layer, another MLP layer, into two dense layers that ouput into the additive and subtractive synthesizers.
 It uses the Adam Optimization function, and a Multi-Scale Spectral Loss Function.
 Further it has 165,000 dimensions.